 - Work and finances

-People with Medicare who have Stage IV chronic kidney disease that will require dialysis or a kidney transplant are covered.
-The doctor or other health care provider who manages your kidney disease must refer you for the service.
+People with Medicare Part B (Medical Insurance) who have Stage IV chronic kidney disease (CKD).
+The doctor who manages your kidney disease must give you a referral for these services.

 Your costs in Original Medicare

 To find out how much your specific test, item, or service will cost, talk to your doctor or other health care provider.
 The specific amount you’ll owe may depend on several things, like other insurance you may have, how much your doctor charges, whether your doctor accepts assignment, the type of facility, and the location where you get your test, item, or service.